Goddess of the Moon

 'Thank you for that--it gave me just the time I needed.'

 A child.
 A small blonde-haired girl with bronze skin, having a tattoo of something similar to Kira’s stigma on her hand.
 This was the same women, her eyes ensured that, remaining their crimson devil and cat-like iris.
 Adam narrowed his eyes--the Child of Prophecy.
-No wonder Kira thought herself not to be it because she wasn’t a child--two world was meaning the ‘past’ and ‘present’.
+No wonder Kira thought herself not to be it because she wasn’t a child--two worlds was meaning the ‘past’ and ‘present’.

 “I won’t forgive you!”
 Eona’s rage had boiled over, she threw Sasuymashia’s grip and bolted toward the goddess with a fist full of wind, “YOU--!”